NMS Basarabia: World War I

 After the ship was assigned to the Austro-Hungarian Danube Flotilla, her first deployment was at Belgrade on 7 October 1915 when, together with Temes and Enns, she replaced the monitors Sava, Körös, and Leitha.
 The group managed to silence the Serbian artillery battery from Vračar.
 The monitors returned to their base in the evening of the same day.

 After the Fall of Belgrade, Inn moved to Zemun forming the first monitor division with Bodrog and Maros.
-Following Romania's entry into the war, Inn and Sava participated in the Battle of Cinghinarele Island, aiding the German units in the bombardment and landed troops which eventually captured of the island.
+Following Romania's entry into the war, Inn and Sava participated in the Battle of Cinghinarele Island, aiding the German units in the bombardment and landed troops which captured the island.
 Continuing the campaign, Inn and Sava, along with the patrol boat Fogas and the armed steamers Helene and Vág secured the Danube crossing at Svishtov.

 In September 1917, Inn participated in the reception of Kaiser Wilhelm II at Cernavodă.
 On 22 September 1917, while returning from Cernavodă, Inn broke off from the monitor formation to investigate a distress signal from a barge and struck a Romanian mine 14 km from Brăila.
-The explosion killed Korvettenkapitän Max von Förster, the Chief of Staff of the Austro-Hungarian Flotilla.
+The explosion killed Korvettenkapitän Max von Förster, the Chief of Staff of the Austro-Hungarian Danube Flotilla.
 Another officer died in the explosion and eight other crewmen were injured.
 The salvage operation started immediately afterwards, the ship being refloated between 6 October and 28 November.
 She was towed to Budapest and repair works started at Ganz-Danubius on 18 February 1918.
 During the repairs, the hull was lengthened to 62 m.
 By October 1918, she was still undergoing repairs in Budapest.
 Through a decision of the Allied Commission on 8 December, she was to be confiscated and enter service with the newly created British Danube Flotilla.
 While still under repair, she was transferred to the Hungarian People's Republic and renamed Újvidék.
-She was then taken by the Hungarian Soviet Republic and launched with the name Marx.
+She was then taken by the Hungarian Soviet Republic and relaunched with the name Marx.

 On 6 August 1919, she was captured by the Romanian Army after the Hungarian–Romanian War.
 In November, she was towed to Novi Sad and interned by the Kingdom of Serbs, Croats and Slovenes.
 On 15 April 1920, Inn was transferred to Romania after the final decision for the distribution of the Austro-Hungarian river monitors was taken by the Naval Allied Commission for Disposal of Enemy Vessels (NACDEV).
 She was renamed to NMS Basarabia after the province Bessarabia which united into Greater Romania.
 The other two monitors transferred to Romania received similar names: NMS Ardeal (ex-SMS Temes) and NMS Bucovina (ex-SMS Sava).